KevinBian107/DSC180-Toolbox/dsmlp.md

     ```
     Look for an IP address like 128.54.65.160.

-3. SSH using the IP address instead of the hostname, this will log into the server under your name:
+3. SSH using the IP address instead of the hostname, this will log into the server under our name:
     ```
     ssh kbian@128.54.65.160
     ```